LeoRatilainen/information-security-course/h3-Hello-Lab.md

 -"time=37.6 ms" this is how long it took between your machine and the destionation or other word latency.

 # b)
-port scanning is used to check ports which are virtual endpoints for communication a port scanner sends packages to a range of ports and based on the responses it it shows open ports, closed ports and filtered ports
+port scanning is used to check ports which are virtual endpoints for communication a port scanner sends packages to a range of ports and based on the responses it it shows open ports, closed ports and filtered ports.

--Open ports means a service is actively listening .
+-Open ports means a service is actively listening.

 -closed port means no service is listening but it replied nothing here.

 -flitered port means a firewall blocked the probe and no message was received.

-When i portscan my localhost it shows you alot of information most of what i do not understand what it means, but to me the device type section looks very interesting it shows operating system information including kernel level info
+When i portscan my localhost it shows you alot of information most of what i do not understand what it means, but to me the device type section looks very interesting it shows operating system information including kernel level info.
 # c)
 If portscanned again with apache installed the section that changes is in PORT STATE SERVICE VERSION it opens port 80/tcp where it runs that port and it's added to the scan.